Teach your kids to love books from a young age

 Countless studies have reported on the many benefits children receive from starting to read at a young age.
 Unfortunately, many people find that they aren’t able to read as much as they would like.
 Of course, family and work commitments take top priority, but one of the keys to raising kids who love to read is by showing that you also enjoy reading.

 From linguistic and educational benefits through to psychological and social benefits, reading and being read to have a giant impact on kids.
-Children who are strong readers perform better academically, feel more confident when they are entering school and develop a larger vocabulary compared to children who are never read to.1
+Children who are strong readers perform better academically.
+They also feel more confident when they are entering school and develop a larger vocabulary compared to children who are never read to.1

 So how can you encourage your kids to be excited about books and reading?2